vikas-10/traffic-lights/README.md

 10 april :  build the structure of the lights and added functionality of the buttons , lights are succesfully turning on.</br>

-11 April : currently working on alt button and the toggle button</br> 12 April : toggle button and alt button are functional now
+11 April : currently working on alt button and the toggle button</br> 12 April : toggle button and alt button are functional now    --------- Task Completed